julianlam/feps/fep/b2b8/fep-b2b8.md

 In AS2, the `preview` property provides an abbreviated version of the content of the object.
 Especially for microblogging applications, the `preview` property is a useful fallback for supporting unrecognized object types like `Article`.

 For an article, the `preview` can be a `Note` that gives a well-formatted preview of the article content in its `content` property.
-For example, the `name`, `summary`, and a link to the `url` would be an appropriate representation.
+For example, the `name` and `summary`.
+The preview content SHOULD NOT include a link to the HTML representation for the article.
 Additional navigation to other pages on the originating site, like category links, home page links, and other affordances like "favourite", "like", "bookmark" or other buttons should not be included.

 The `content` property of the `preview` should include a minimal set of HTML elements, as described in [ActivityPub Primer HTML](https://www.w3.org/wiki/ActivityPub/Primer/HTML).